joemiddie13/question-agent/README.md

 When you run the agent:

-1. It will first demonstrate capabilities with two example questions
-2. Then it will enter interactive mode where you can type your own questions
+1. Agent will enter interactive mode where you can type your own questions
-3. Type 'quit' or 'exit' to stop the program
+2. Type 'quit' or 'exit' to stop the program

 ## Project Structure